PlayStation 3 accessories: torne

 Like PlayTV, it is capable of recording and playing back live TV, even while in a game or playing other media (e.g. a DVD or Blu-ray Disc) and can be accessed on PSP via remote play.

 Unlike PlayTV, torne features PS3 trophy support.

 In June 2010 Sony released torne software version 2.00, which enables MPEG-4 AVC compression, allowing recordings to be compressed down to a third of their original size as captured MPEG-2 streams.
 It will also add the ability to watch, fast-forward and rewind programs while they are still recording and to update the user's PSN status.

 PlayStation Eye

 The PlayStation Eye is an updated version of the EyeToy USB webcam designed for the PlayStation 3.
 It does not work with PS2 EyeToy games, but the PS3 does support the PlayStation 2 EyeToy, using its camera and microphone functionalities.
 A firmware update enabled the PlayStation 3 to support all USB webcams which used the USB Video Class.

 A/V cables

-Both official and standard third-party HDMI cables are compatible.
-For analog video, official D-Terminal (Japan only) and component (YPBPR) A/V cables are available and all RF-modulator, composite, S-Video, RGB SCART and YPBPR component cables for the PlayStation and PlayStation 2 are compatible with the PlayStation 3, as they utilize the same "A/V Multi Out" port.

-On the audio side, A/V cables connected to the "A/V Multi out" allow 2.0ch (stereo), while optical "Digital out" (TOSLINK) allows both 2.0ch (LPCM) and 5.1ch (Dolby Digital & DTS) and "HDMI out" (Ver.1.3) supports 2.0ch, 5.1ch and 7.1ch (various formats).

-Units sold in NTSC regions are SD/ED NTSC, 720p, 1080i and 1080p compliant, while those available in PAL regions are compatible with SD/ED PAL, 720p, 1080i and 1080p.
-An NTSC system (480i/480p) cannot output PAL (576i/576p) games and DVDs (DVD-Video/DVD-Audio) – however PAL units can display "All Region" NTSC DVDs.
-This regional lock does not affect HD output (720p/1080i/1080p) – except for Blu-ray Disc movies.